 Regular potatoes have a high GI score, but sweet potatoes and yams have low scores and are very nutritious.

-Reporting the findings of an animal study, the researchers also noted that sweet potato consumption may lower some markers of diabetes.
+Reporting the findings of an animal study, the researchers also note that sweet potato consumption may lower some markers of diabetes.

-While there is still no conclusive evidence that sweet potatoes can help to stabilize or lower blood sugar levels in humans, they are undoubtedly a healthful, nutritious food with a low GI score.
+Although there is still no conclusive evidence to suggest that sweet potatoes can help stabilize or lower blood sugar levels in humans, they are undoubtedly a nutritious food with a low GI score.

 People can substitute sweet potatoes or yams for potatoes in a variety of dishes, from fries to casseroles.

 Potatoes to eat

 - white potatoes

 Oats have a GI score of 55 or lower, making them less likely to cause spikes and dips in blood sugar levels.

 - reduce glucose and insulin responses after meals